 If the vehicle’s title has this under the odometer reading, it means that the reading has reached the highest point mechanically available and has returned to one (1).

-This means that the vehicle’s mileage cannot be determined by the odometer reading because it has likely turned.
+The vehicle’s mileage cannot be determined by the odometer reading because may have turned.
 The odometer reading is not reliable because you may not know the number of times the reading has returned to 1.

 The vehicle title will have “Exceed” under the odometer reading which also affects the resale value of the vehicle.